victorpopkov/cask-tools/README.md

 apt-get install jq xmlstarlet
 ```

-### Mac OS X
+### macOS

-The easiest way to install these scripts on OS X is using my
+The easiest way to install these scripts on macOS is using my
 [homebrew-tap](https://github.com/victorpopkov/homebrew-tap)
 repository.
 You’ll need [Homebrew](http://brew.sh/) installed and then
 [Tap](https://github.com/Homebrew/brew/blob/master/docs/brew-tap.md) that